|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This savory-sweet maple orange turkey recipe is as quick as quick can be!
-Very fitting for the season, orange and maple glaze bring out the rotisserie-style flavor of the turkey, so it's the perfect main coarse for a special occasion or gathering.
-Serve it with orange vinaigrette glazed beets for a delicious seasonal menu.
+Very fitting for the season, orange and maple glaze bring out the rotisserie-style flavor of the turkey, so it's the perfect main course for a special occasion or gathering.

 - 1/4 teaspoon ground black pepper